 by any person authorised under Audit Commission Act 1998, or any superseding legislation.

-7.5 The total of such payments in each calendar month shall be reported with all other payments as made as may be required under these Financial Regulations, to ensure that only payments due for the period have actually been paid.
+7.5 The total of such payments in each calendar month shall be reported with all other payments to ensure that only payments due for the period have actually been paid.

 An effective system of personal performance management should be maintained.